kcenon/thread_system/README.md

 ### 📈 **Enterprise-Ready Features**
 - **Type-based scheduling**: Sophisticated job type specialization for real-time systems
-- **Asynchronous logging**: High-performance, non-blocking logging system
+- **Interface-based design**: Clean separation of concerns with well-defined interfaces
-- **Resource monitoring**: Built-in performance metrics and health checks
+- **Optional integrations**: Logger and monitoring available as separate projects
-- **Modular design**: Use individual components or the complete framework
+- **Modular architecture**: Use individual components or the complete framework

 ## Real-World Impact & Use Cases